Physical disorders, life experiences, and heredity can contribute to depression.

 Doctors diagnose a depressive disorder when children or adolescents have one or both of the following:

-Also, children must have had these symptoms most of the day nearly every day during the same 2-week period, and they must have other symptoms of depressions, such as loss of appetite and weight and problems sleeping.
+Also, children must have had these symptoms most of the day nearly every day during the same 2-week period, and they must have other symptoms of depression, such as loss of appetite and weight and problems sleeping.

 Doctors try to find out whether family or social stresses may have precipitated the depression.
 Doctors also ask specifically about suicidal behavior, including thoughts and talk about suicide.